- Position as Chief HR Officer will move to group headquarters in Sweden to be close to CEO and the majority of the Executive Leadership Team

 Ericsson is the driving force behind the Networked Society - a world leader in communications technology and services.
-Our long-term relationships with every major telecom operator in the world allow people, businesses and societies to fulfill their potential and create a more sustainable future.
+Our long-term relationships with every major telecom operator in the world allow people, business and society to fulfill their potential and create a more sustainable future.

 Our services, software and infrastructure - especially in mobility, broadband and the cloud - are enabling the telecom industry and other sectors to do better business, increase efficiency, improve the user experience and capture new opportunities.

-With more than 110,000 professionals and customers in 180 countries, we combine global scale with technology and services leadership.
+With approximately 115,000 professionals and customers in 180 countries, we combine global scale with technology and services leadership.
 We support networks that connect more than 2.5 billion subscribers.
 Forty percent of the world's mobile traffic is carried over Ericsson networks.
 And our investments in research and development ensure that our solutions - and our customers - stay in front.

 FOR FURTHER INFORMATION, PLEASE CONTACT